Wojtek242/route0/lessons/introduction-to-route-0.md

 Once the CLI prompt appears let us inspect Mininet's representation of the network by running

 ```
 net
 ```

 in the command prompt.
 The output tells us about all the nodes in the network and the connections between them.
 We can see that `R1`'s `R1-eth1` interface is connected to `h1_1`'s `h1_1-eth1` interface and `R1-eth2` is connected to `h1_2`'s `h1_2-eth1` interface.
-You can visualise the network by copy-pasting the output into this [web tool](https://achille.github.io/mininet-dump-visualizer/) though its usefulness is limited for small networks such as this.
+You can visualise the network by copy-pasting the output into this [web tool](https://achille.github.io/mininet-dump-visualizer/) though this is of limited usefulness for small networks such as this.

 ## Basic IP commands

 Let us now inspect the network using some basic Linux commands.
-The three main commands we will use to investigate the state on the nodes are `ip address`, `ip route`, and `ping`.
+The three main commands we will use to investigate the state on the nodes are `ip addr`, `ip route`, and `ping`.
 To run any of these commands on a particular node, you need to prefix it with the node's name in the Mininet CLI.
 For example, to see all the interfaces and their addresses on `R1` you would run

 ```
-R1 ip address
+R1 ip addr
 ```

 There is also an older obsolete command `ifconfig` which is still commonly used.
 However, all information available through `ifconfig` is available through the `ip` commands.

-### ip address
+### ip addr

 This command lists all addresses assigned to the interfaces on the given device.
 This includes the Ethernet address as well as all IPv4 and IPv6